FORTH-ICS-INSPIRE/artemis/docs/overview.md

 ### Setup Tool

-1. Edit environment variables in .env file (especially the security-related variables); please check [this file](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Environment-variables) for more information on the env variables.
+1. Edit environment variables in .env file (especially the security-related variables); please check [this docs page](https://bgpartemis.readthedocs.io/en/latest/envvars/) for more information on the env variables.
-A comprehensive list of environment variables and their exact use can be found at [[Environment variables]], detailing all variables used in the .env file used for ARTEMIS system setup (non-hijack-related).
+A comprehensive list of environment variables and their exact use can be found at [Environment variables](https://bgpartemis.readthedocs.io/en/latest/envvars/), detailing all variables used in the .env file used for ARTEMIS system setup (non-hijack-related).

 2. It is important that before starting ARTEMIS, you should setup secure access to the web application